 A pinworm test is a method used to identify a pinworm infection.
 Pinworms are small, thin worms that commonly infect young children, although anyone can be infected.

 How the Test is Performed

 When a person has a pinworm infection, adult pinworms live in the intestine and colon.
 At night, the female adult worms deposit their eggs outside the rectum or anal area.

-One way to diagnose pinworms is to shine a flashlight on the anal area.
+One way to detect pinworms is to shine a flashlight on the anal area.
 The worms are tiny, white, and threadlike.
-If none are seen, check for two or three additional nights.
+If none are seen, check for 2 or 3 additional nights.